 I’ve been waiting to do this episode for awhile, largely because a friend got my daughter and I a Little Golden Book based on the episode.
 Too Many Tribbles (cover shown below) by Frank Berrios and illustrated by Ethen Beavers.
 By God, it’s as good a children’s book based on an episode of a ’60s TV show that you’ll ever find.

 The episode is suitably cute.
-Though to me the funniest thing is that the episode expects us to care about a dispute over space grain when the stars of the episode are clearly the Tribbles.
-It’s almost insulting to the actors, as the Tribbles are little more than inanimate multi-colored puff balls with an accompanying purring sound effect.
+Though to me the funniest thing is that the episode expects us to care about a dispute over space grain when the stars of the episode are clearly the tribbles.
+It’s almost insulting to the actors, as the tribbles are little more than inanimate multi-colored puff balls with an accompanying purring sound effect.
 As Spock says, there’s no practical use for them.
-Yet they’re the spiritual successors to Minions, Porgs, and the like.
+Yet they’re the spiritual successors to minions, porgs, etc.